Reformedkoala/OreSec-Discord-Bot/README.md

 ## Functionality

-# First Bloods on CTF challenges posted to http://cybermine.mines.edu
+# First Bloods on CTF challenges from http://cybermine.mines.edu
+## DONE

-# Keeps a record of these challenges
+# Keeps a record of these challenges as to not duplicate
+## DONE

-# Automatic user creation for admins
+# Challenge creation for Volunteers via Discord
+## DONE

+# Challenge viewing/editing for Volunteers
+## VIEWING - DONE

-# Automatic challenge creation for Admins
+# Ticket system for participants

-# VPN Provisioning (Stretch Goal)
+# VPN Provisioning (Future Work)